alutsu/ruby-oracle-node-yarn/README.md

 ## Setting up Ruby on Rails

-This just setup the Ruby enviroment.
+This image just setup the Ruby enviroment.
 To setup Rails enviroment, put following.

 For Dokku, put the following: